sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 ...won't trigger reactivity on `obj.foo.bar`, unless you follow it up with `obj = obj`.

-A simple rule of thumb: the name of the updated variable must directly appear on the left hand side of the assignment.
+A simple rule of thumb: the updated variable must directly appear on the left hand side of the assignment.